 When you connect a third-party service (e.g. a calendar, booking platform, practice management system, or CRM) to your Valory account, we will share information with that service as directed by you and as necessary to facilitate the integration and provide the features you have enabled.

-We may disclose your personal information if required to do so by law or in response to a valid legal process, such as a court order, subpoena, warrant, or government or regulatory investigation.
+We may disclose your personal information if required to do so by law or in response to a valid legal process, such as a court order, subpoena, warrant, or government or regulatory investigation (including by the OAIC, ACMA, ACCC, or other regulatory body).
 We may also disclose information where we believe in good faith that disclosure is necessary to:

 In the event of a merger, acquisition, sale of assets, corporate restructuring, financing, change of control, or insolvency event, your personal information may be transferred as part of that transaction.
 We will take reasonable steps to ensure that any recipient continues to handle your personal information in accordance with this Policy and applicable law, and we will provide notice of any such transaction where required by law.

-We implement reasonable technical and organisational measures designed to protect the personal information we process against unauthorised access, modification, disclosure, destruction, or loss.
+We implement reasonable technical and organisational measures designed to protect the personal information we process against unauthorised access, modification, disclosure, destruction, or loss (APP 11).
 These measures include:

 While we take security seriously and strive to use commercially reasonable means to protect personal information, no method of transmission over the internet or method of electronic storage is 100% secure.
 We cannot guarantee absolute security, and we cannot warrant that the Service will be immune from security vulnerabilities, cyberattacks, or data breaches.

-We retain personal information only for as long as reasonably necessary to fulfil the purposes for which it was collected, to provide the Service, to comply with our legal obligations, resolve disputes, and enforce our agreements.
+We retain personal information only for as long as reasonably necessary to fulfil the purposes for which it was collected, to provide the Service, to comply with our legal obligations, resolve disputes, and enforce our agreements (APP 11.2).
 Our general retention practices are as follows:

 We may retain aggregated or de-identified information (which does not identify you or any individual) indefinitely for analytics, research, benchmarking, and service improvement purposes.